Celtic want Georgios Samaras and Joe Ledley reply over contracts

 "I feel the squad is a little bit thin and I am all out looking at players at the minute to see if we can find one that will suit us," said Lennon.

-Japan midfielder Hiroki Yamada, who plays in the J-League with Jubilo Iwata, has been on trial with Celtic this week.
+Japan midfielder Hiroki Yamada, who plays in the J-League with Jubilo Iwata,

 "He's done OK," revealed Lennon.
 "He will be here for another day or two.
 So we will run rule over him.